 - Line of credit.
 This is a revolving loan, such as a credit card or overdraft, that allows you to withdraw funds up to a maximum limit.
 As you pay back the loan, you regain access to your funds.

 - Short-term loan.
 This is an up-front lump-sum loan with a fixed repayment schedule ranging from 3 to 12 months.

 - Unsecured loan.
 This type of loan doesn’t require you to attach assets as security for your lender.
 It could be a term loan with a fixed repayment schedule or a line of credit.

 - Secured loan.
 This type of loan requires you to attach assets, such as home or business equity, as security for your lender.
 It could be a term loan or a line of credit.

 - Bad credit business loan.
-This offers individuals with bad credit history can qualify for this loan, although interest rates will likely be higher.
+Individuals with bad credit history can qualify for this loan, although interest rates will likely be higher.
 Bad credit loans may also require asset security.

 How to find the best non-bank business loan